Millennials Unearth an Amazing Hack to Get Free TV: the Antenna

 Sadly, this is a real phenomenon, and it isn't limited to Millennials.

 My folks had a couple in their mid-40s over for dinner a few years back (2014ish, I think).
 At some point during the conversation it came up that my parents used an antenna to watch TV, rather than subscribing to cable.
 The wife insisted that TV channels aren't available for free, so no matter what my parents called it, what they were really doing was stealing TV from the cable companies.
-It took my parents and her husband a good 20 minut
+It took my parents and her husband a good 20 minutes to convince her that it was not, in fact, a form of theft and that OTA TV is, in fact, freely available to anyone willing to put up an antenna.

+Mind you, this woman was old enough that she wouldn't have grown up with cable TV in her home, since it wasn't widely available during her childhood.
+The fact that she didn't remember that or know that it was still a thing was astounding.

+So yes, these sorts of people really exist, and it's not just MBAs.

 Seriously?
 Look at SiliconDust (Score:5, Informative)